CO18347/Calculator-with-various-features/README.md

 > A web page is created which displays a calculator which can do the following functions
 - Do all the basic operations
 - Can solve expressions
-- It can calculate area of circle , square , nth prime
+- It can calculate area of circle and square
+- It can find the Nth Prime Number
 - Do some scientific operations
 ![Test Image 1](main-page.jpg)